parris/iz/README.md

 API
 ----
+Chaining:

+    iz(10).between(2, 15).int().multiple(5);

+When using the chained notation an object containing an errors{array} and valid{bool} is returned.
+You could take the returned object and run more validations on it later as well.
+This function also accepts an object with error names.

+    var errors = {
+        between: "Is not between",
+        int: "Not an int!!!",
+        multiple: "This is terrible and you should fix it" }
+    iz("Bob", errors).between(2, 15).int().multiple(5);

+You don't need to use the chained method.
+Alternatively you could call the functions more simply

+    iz.between(3, 2, 5); //is 3, between 2 and 5?

 Possible validations so far.
 All return true or false.
 The comment next to each is the true case:

     iz.alphaNumeric(*);               // Is number or string(contains only numbers or strings)